UniversalDependencies/UD_Swedish-Talbanken/README.txt

 manually validated.
 As a result, the annotation of complex names now conforms to the universal guidelines.

-From v1.2 to v1.3, we fixed the following annotation bugs:
+From v1.2 to v1.3, we fixed the following annotation bugs/inconsistencies:
-- Copula verbs are now tagged VERB, not AUX
+- All conj relations are now left-headed
+- No mark relations are filled by PRON
+- All punct relations are filled by PUNCT (and vice versa)
+- All cop relations are filled by VERB (not AUX)
+- All DET and PRON have a PronType feature
+- All AUX and VERB have a VerbType feature
+- All NUM have a NumType features
+- No predicate has more than one subject (except expl + nsubj/csubj)
+- No case relations attach to predicates

 --- Machine readable metadaa ---